mvpatel/cars_api/README.md

 #### Following Todo Work required to improve the Project as most of is not given in the requirements.
 - @Verify should be improved by adding more validation in the Entity file
-- Comments should be added in details.
+- Comments should be added in the details.
-- More tests should be added where required
 - SonarQube should be added in the pom file
 - Jacoco test Coverage plugin required to be added in the pom file
     - Minimum 85% Test Coverage required should be added under Jacoco
 - Git Commits should be improved.
-- Postman API Collection should be added
 - Postman tests should be added in the collection
 - More TDD should be followed
 - Naming convection should be improved and follow the company policy
 - Log should be added where required.